nubenetes/awesome-kubernetes/docs/azure.md

 - [thomasmaurer.ch: How to check the available VM Sizes (SKUs) by Azure Region](https://www.thomasmaurer.ch/2021/02/how-to-check-the-available-vm-sizes-skus-by-azure-region/)
 - [docs.microsoft.com: Multi-tenant user management scenarios](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/multi-tenant-user-management-scenarios)
 - [docs.microsoft.com: Overview: Cross-tenant access with Azure AD External Identities (Preview)](https://docs.microsoft.com/en-us/azure/active-directory/external-identities/cross-tenant-access-overview) Azure AD organizations can use External Identities cross-tenant access settings to manage how they collaborate with other Azure AD organizations through B2B collaboration.
 Cross-tenant access settings give you granular control over how external Azure AD organizations collaborate with you (inbound access) and how your users collaborate with external Azure AD organizations (outbound access).
+- [==nubesgen.com==](https://nubesgen.com) - [microsoft/NubesGen](https://github.com/microsoft/NubesGen) Going to production on Azure is only one `git push` away. **Kickstart your project on Azure in minutes!
+Easily generate Terraform and Bicep templates for your project.
+Automate your infrastructure using GitOps best practices with GitHub Actions.
+NubesGen is an Open Source project and we are always looking for feedbacks and contributions.**

 ## Azure Training
 - https://github.com/johnthebrit/CertificationMaterials